Save early, save often and understand the alphabet soup of options

 The cost of a college education increases every year, largely unbeknownst to you until you receive the bill.
 The pile of money you must save is staggering.
 If you have children, plan for college costs as soon as possible.

 Children are costly even before college.
-Raising a child from birth to 18 runs some $233,610—or $14,000 a year—according to the U.S. Department of Agriculture, varying widely depending on where you live and how much you earn.
-Estimates for high-income earners in the Northeast, for example, can reach $455,000, with urban areas usually pricier.¹
+Raising a child from birth to 18 runs some $233,610—or $14,000 a year—according to the U.S. Department of Agriculture, varying widely depending on where you live and how much you earn. ¹

 These figures are based on housing, food, clothing, health care, education, child care, and miscellaneous expenses, including cell phones and computers.
-The bad news, especially if you’re still in sticker shock: These prices do not include the cost of college tuition, which, on average, grew by nearly 260 percent from 1980 to 2014.
-In the same period, all consumer items increased by nearly 120 percent.²
+The bad news, especially if you’re still in sticker shock: These prices do not include the cost of college tuition, which, on average, continues to grow at a rate that outpaces the increasing costs of other goods and services nationally. ²

 It’s never too early to start planning for your child’s college fund.
 However, as with other types of financial planning, bear in mind that your child’s college funding plan requires a disciplined approach that emphasizes consistency with your overall goals and objectives.